dzero1/Bootstrap-3-Alerts-for-jQuery/readme.md

+Need bootstrap alerts for your project?
+Not an issue, I have you covered.
+Below you will find documetion on how to use the jQuery Plugin.

-# How to use Bootstrap 3 Alerts for jQuery
+# How to use Bootstrap 3 and Bootstrap 4 Alerts for jQuery

-Bootstap 4 is supported at this time.

-It's a very simple lib plugin using the same naming conventions of the bootstrap 3 alert css classes such as: info, warning, success, danger

-Use it like so
 ```css
 #alert .title {
     font-weight: bold;